JimDuggan/explore_or/README.md

 *Part II*, presents R's  [tidyverse](https://www.tidyverse.org), where the main focus is on: `ggplot2`, `dplyr`, `tidyr`, `purrr`, and `shiny`, as together these provide a versatile platform for rapidly analyzing, interpreting and visualizing data.

+7. Visualization with ggplot2

+8. Data Transformation with dplyr

+9. Relational Data with dplyr and Tidying Data with tidyr

+10. Processing Data with purrr

+11. Shiny

 ### Part 3 - Exploring OR using R
 *Part III* focuses on four practical examples of using R to support operations research methods.
 These are exploratory data analysis, linear programming, agent-based simulation, and system dynamics.

+12. Exploratory Data Analysis

+13. Linear Programming

+14. Agent-Based Simulation

+15. System Dynamics

 ### Required Software